MarioRuiz/slack-smart-bot/README.md

     # help:
     when /^go\sto\ssleep/i
       unless @questions.keys.include?(from)
-        ask("do you want me to take a siesta?", command, from) else
+        ask "do you want me to take a siesta?" else
         case @questions[from]
           when /yes/i, /yep/i, /sure/i